LukasTsunami/ZSSN/README.md

 ## InfectionService
 ### In infection service we have two nested services: ReportInfectedSurvivor and InfectedReports
+* ReportInfectedSurvivor:
-* [ReportInfectedSurvivor]: Report a survivor as infected
+  - Report a survivor as infected
   - It will call the report_as_infected! of Survivor object
+* InfectedReports:
-* [InfectedReports]: Getting reports about infected things
+  - Getting reports about infected things
   - It will call the proper domain object to respond back right answer

 ## SurvivorDataManagerService
 ### It is responsable for update survivor data and knowing about which data connot be updated